Home Infos & Tips Venice: How much will the entrance fee cost? Prices & Infos

 From when does admission have to be paid?

-As announced by the city government, the entrance fee will come on January 1, 2025, after some test actions in 2024.
-The dream city near the beaches of the Adriatic Sea is a popular destination in Italy, especially for short-term city trips, day trippers (80% of all tourists) from all parts of Italy, or transients to various destinations on the boot in the Mediterranean Sea.
+As the city government announced, after a few test runs, the general entrance fee in 2024 will be followed by 54 days in 2025 (see above for dates).
+The dream city near the beaches of the Adriatic is a popular tourist destination in Italy, especially for short city breaks and day trips (80% of all tourists) from all over Italy or people passing through on their way to various destinations on the boot in the Mediterranean.

-Above all, the number of participants in cruise tourism has increased by leaps and bounds.
-Venice is now flooded with cruise tourists.
+Above all, the number of cruise ship tourists has increased dramatically.
+Venice is now inundated with cruise ship tourists.

 Why do you have to pay the entrance fee in Venice?

-Venice has always been a center of attraction for tourists from all over the world.
-Thanks in part to low-cost airlines and cruisers, this fantastic city has been subject to a steadily growing onslaught of tourists for years.
-On the one hand, one would like to keep the legions of visitors at bay; on the other hand, tourism remains the primary source of income for the city on the Adriatic.
+Venice has always been a magnet for tourists from all over the world.
+Among other things, this fantastic city has been exposed to a steadily growing influx of tourists for years, due to low-cost airlines and cruise ships.
+On the one hand, the city would like to keep the hordes of visitors at bay, but on the other hand, tourism remains the main source of income for the city on the Adriatic.

-Of course, all of this leaves its mark, which they are trying to mitigate with the income from the entrance fee.
+All this naturally leaves its mark, which one tries to alleviate with the income from the entrance fee.

 How much is the entrance fee to Venice?